2017 UCF Knights football team: FIU

-at Maryland
+At Maryland

 After a 22-day layoff due to Hurricane Irma, UCF was back on the field in Week 4.
 With the teams coming into the matchup ranked No. 1 and No. 2 in scoring (61 points for UCF and 57 points for Maryland) and having gone to double overtime in their meeting last year, the game was expected to be close.
 After a slow start for both teams, Maryland's backup quarterback, Kasim Hill, was injured and taken off the field in the first quarter.
 While the Terrapins were able to score the opening field goal at the end of that drive, they could not contain the Knights offense much longer, as the offense combined for 428 total yards.
-Meanwhile, the Knights defense overpowered the Terrapins on offense, keeping the Terrapins to 42 rushing yards, while the Knights picked off third string quarterback Max Bortenschlager twice, returning one for a touchdown.
+Meanwhile, the Knights defense overpowered the Terrapins on offense, keeping the Terrapins to 42 rushing yards, while the Knights picked off third-string quarterback Max Bortenschlager twice, returning one for a touchdown.

 Memphis

 After having their scheduled game on September 10 canceled due to Hurricane Irma, the two schools arranged to reschedule their game for September 30.
 It was the conference opener for both teams.
-Both UCF and Memphis came into the matchup undefeated, with Memphis winning three previous games and UCF winning their two previous games.
+Both UCF and Memphis came into the match-up undefeated, with Memphis winning three previous games and UCF winning their two previous games.
 After a slow start to the game, the Knights ended up with 603 total yards and one turnover, versus Memphis' 396 total yards and four turnovers.
 UCF quarterback McKenzie Milton threw for 253 yards and three touchdown passes, while running back Adrian Killins Jr. scored two rushing touchdowns.
 Killins set a UCF record with a 96-yard touchdown run, the longest rushing touchdown in school history.
 After the game, UCF entered both the AP Poll and the Coaches Poll at No. 25.

-at Cincinnati
+At Cincinnati

 UCF opened the game with two quick touchdowns, with both possessions totaling one minute and 32 seconds of game time, while holding Cincinnati to one touchdown in their first two possession.
 While the Knights defense let the Bearcats score more points than any of the Knights previous opponents, they also recorded one interception, a blocked PAT and allowed only 391 yards.
 Meanwhile, the Bearcats defense could not stop the Knights offense, which scored seven touchdowns and set up one field goal over the Knights' eight possessions.
 The game was stopped with four seconds left in the third quarter due to lightning in the area.
 Soon after the delay passed the one hour mark, the American Athletic Conference canceled the rest of the game.